The Rule of 40 Explained

 Accelerate revenue without cost

-Expansion revenue from existing customers (NRR > 100%) adds ARR without proportional S&M spend.
-Companies with strong expansion motion improve Rule of 40 without touching costs.
+Expansion revenue from existing customers (NRR > 100%) adds ARR without proportional sales & marketing spend.
+Teams prioritizing Net Retention expand their score naturally.

 Reduce burn through efficiency